rashedmakkouk/dev-toolbox/content/devops/git.md

 #### Types

 - `BREAKING CHANGE`:
-- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, npm)
 - `chore`: Changes to the build process or auxiliary tools and libraries
 - `ci`: Changes to our CI configuration files and scripts (example scopes: Circle, BrowserStack, SauceLabs)
 - `deprecate`: